 The General Elections to the Swedish Riksdag (parliament), Municipal Assemblies and County Council Assemblies are held in Sweden on September 9, 2018.

-Swedish citizens abroad may vote by postal mail or cast their votes in person at different election locations throughout the U.S. More detailed information will be available closer in time to Election Day.
+Swedish citizens abroad may vote by postal mail or cast their votes in person at different voting locations throughout the U.S.

 Material for voting by mail, including voting cards, is automatically sent to all Swedish voters abroad (starting in mid-July 2018).
 The Election Authority uses the information in the Electoral Register (röstlängden), which is your address as it is listed with the Tax Agency (folkbokföringen), so it is important to keep your address up to date.
 You can easily update your address by completing a form from the Tax Agency’s website and sending it to the address listed on the form.